Hy77/Yolov7_obj_pose_vio_detection/README_Connection_Back_Front_End.md

 ### Integration of Detection Algorithm and Frontend

 The integration allows the frontend to display real-time detection results from the backend algorithm.
 The use of React Context and Hooks ensures a clean and efficient state management across the application.
 The Socket.IO integration facilitates seamless and immediate communication between the backend and frontend, enabling a dynamic and responsive user interface.

-## Conclusion

-This system architecture effectively combines a powerful detection algorithm with a modern React frontend, ensuring high performance and real-time data handling.
-The use of Flask and Socket.IO on the backend, along with React Context and Hooks on the frontend, creates a robust and scalable solution suitable for real-time detection applications.